We hope you find answers to any questions about EIC here.

 If not, feel free to contact any Competition Committee member.

-Be sure to read the Rules, Guidelines, and other documents on the main EIC page.
+Be sure to read the Competition Rules, Submission Guidelines.

 Where do I submit my images?

 Please send your images as email attachments to

 Your images must be received during a five-day period that begins on the Wednesday one week before the competition meeting and ends at 7:30pm on the Sunday before the competition.

 Be aware that email with large attachments can be delayed, could cause your images to miss the deadline.

 You can submit a maximum of two electronic images per month, including Members Showcase as well as competition.